 Civil War Letters, Diaries, Manuscripts

-Other Sections of the Guide: Letters, Diaries, & Manuscripts Home
+For other sections of the Brief Guide Series see: Letters, Diaries, & Manuscripts Home

 - 7th Virginia Cavalry Quartermaster documents.
-(MS #0399) Full text
+(MS 0399) Online Access

 Biographical note: Richard H. Adams, Jr. from Marengo County, Alabama; served with 5th Alabama Infantry Regiment and in Engineer Corps on General Wheeler's staff, captured near Nashville; prisoner of war Sept.
 1863-June 1865, one of "immortal 600".
 Descriptive note: Civil War papers (ca. 80 items), including prison correspondence.

 - Allen, Julia Pendleton.
 Letter.
 Online Access

 A Confederate officer's wife in Winchester, Virginia, February 1862.